 - Better – Add product to empty beer keg and fill with pH 8-9 adjusted de-aerated, de-ionized water and push with nitrogen (NOT CO2) into beer line when starting to fill tank

 - Best – meter the concentrated product into transfer stream using a diaphragm pump.
-Attempt to delivery evenly throughout 80% of the transfer of beer.
+Attempt to deliver evenly throughout 80% of the transfer of beer.
 Dispense solution into the beer transfer stream pre filtration.

 Notes & Suggestions